 Closing the achievement gap for at-risk children and dropout prevention are critical components of CrossRoads Corporation’s overall mission to revitalize the Grier Heights neighborhood and improve the quality of life for its residents.
-To that end, in partnership with Myers Park Presbyterian Church, CrossRoads Corporation provides volunteers and supports three different initiatives at Billingsville-Cotswold Elementary defined as top priorities by the school principal, Alicia Hash: a full-time New Teacher Mentor, a full-time Communities in Schools position and a YWCA after-school and summer program (including transportation).
+To that end, in partnership with Myers Park Presbyterian Church, CrossRoads Corporation provides volunteers and supports three different initiatives at Billingsville-Cotswold Elementary defined as top priorities by the school principal, Alicia Hash: a full-time Academic Coach, a full-time Communities in Schools position and a YWCA after-school and summer program (including transportation).

 Volunteers are needed year-round as tutors, mentors, lunch buddies, reading buddies, administrator and teacher support, etc.